project-toybox/toybox-image-converter/README.md

 ```

 ## License
-The contents are freely available under the [MIT License](http://opensource.org/licenses/MIT).
+The contents are freely available under the [GPL-2.0](http://opensource.org/licenses/GPL-2.0).

 The licenses of third-party libraries can be found [here](https://github.com/project-toybox/toybox-image-conversion-server/blob/main/docs/THIRD_PARTY_NOTICES.md).